Shadlock0133/music-vibes/README.md

 Current implementation of cutoff filter is "sharp", that is, it will jump from zero to above set `min` value, with no smoothing, so be careful with that.

+## Start Up Behavior

+When the application starts music-vibes will try to connect to buttplug server such as intiface on localhost.
+If the connection has a timeout it falls back to creating it's own server.

+You can also specify a different address using the command flag `--server-addr` or `-s`